 When I’m writing these words I’m on my way home from Lean Agile Scotland.
 While summarizing the event Chris McDermott mentioned a few themes, two of them being organizational culture and experimentation.
 Experimentation is definitely my thing.
 I am into organizational culture too.
-I should be happy when Chris righteously pointed both as the themes of the event.
-And I’m scared.
-Not only that though.

 Step 1: Establish Your Capability Maturity